Electric tractor: Advantages

 Electric tractors offer several advantages over diesel tractors.
-An electric motor needs less maintenance than a diesel motor, which has hundreds of moving parts.
-Electric motors produce maximum torque instantaneously and do not require a manual gearbox to balance torque with speed.
+An electric motor needs less maintenance than a diesel engine, which has hundreds of moving parts.
+Electric motors produce maximum torque instantaneously, reducing the need for a transmission to match speed with torque.
+However, many electric tractors still need a transmission to allow variable ground speeds while maintaining a constant speed for power take-off (PTO).
 They can be powered by household electricity, offering cost savings over diesel fuel.
 Greenhouse gas emissions, estimated at 53 tons per year for a typical diesel tractor, are drastically reduced.
-Additionally, electric tractors require less periodic maintenance as they do not contain engine oil or transmission fluid.
+Additionally, electric tractors require less periodic maintenance as they do not contain engine oil.
 A significant downside to electric tractors is the time it takes to recharge the battery compared to refueling with diesel.

 Manufacturers

 Electric tractors are manufactured by a German company, Fendt, and by US companies, Solectrac and Monarch Tractor.

-John Deere's protoype electric tractor is a plug-in, powered by an electrical cable.
+John Deere's prototype electric tractor is a plug-in, powered by an electrical cable.

 Kubota produces the LXe line of compact electric tractors and is prototyping an autonomous electric tractor.

 New Holland launched their T4 Electric Power Tractor, first showcased in 2023.

 CaseIH announced their Farmall Utility 75C electric tractor.